Sigmund Jähn: Soyuz 31 mission

 On 26 August 1978, Jähn and his co-pilot, Valery Bykovsky flew aboard the Soyuz 31 to the Soviet space station Salyut 6.
 The two men were greeted by resident cosmonauts Vladimir Kovalyonok and Aleksandr Ivanchenkov who arrived during the Soyuz 29 mission.
 Jähn's flight lasted 7 days, 20 hours, 49 minutes, and 4 seconds - orbiting Earth 124 times.
 During the mission, he conducted numerous scientific experiments.
 These included technical experiments with the MKF-6 multispectral camera for remote sensing of the Earth's surface, material science experiments on crystallization, like the formation, recrystallization, and the cultivation of a monocrystal.
 He also conducted medical experiments on how weightlessness affects speech, occupational psychological studies, testing the hearing sensitivity of regular crew members, biological experiments on cellular growth under weightlessness, and the connection between microorganisms with organic polymers and inorganic substances.

+The Sandmännchen and his wife Masha in the permanent exhibition of the Bundeswehr Military History Museum in Dresden.

 Among the advanced scientific equipment on board, the two cosmonauts carried mementos from home.
-Jähn brought a figurine of Das Sandmännchen, a well-known East German television character at the time, and Bykovsky brought a Misha doll, a character from a Soviet-era children's book series.
-They even broadcast a wedding between the two characters, which became controversial among East German and Soviet media outlets.
+Jähn brought a figurine of Sandmännchen, a beloved East German children's television character, and Bykovsky the straw-braided doll Masha in Belarusian garbs.
+They improvised a "cosmic wedding" which was live broadcast in Jähn's greeting to the East German children in Sandmännchen's evening show.
+The original bride and groom figures found their retirement residence in the Bundeswehr Military History Museum in Dresden.

 The Soyuz 31 remained docked to the Salyut 6 station until the custom-made seats were transferred between both Soyuz craft, where it was then used as a return vessel for Kovalyonok and Ivanchenkov.
 Jähn and Bykovsky later returned in the Soyuz 29 craft.

 Jähn received permanent injuries to his spinal cord after an unexpectedly rough landing.
 Just a few yards from the ground, a gust of wind thrust the capsule back into the air, causing it hit the ground with increased momentum.
 Jähn couldn't reach the capsule's parachute-release switch in time and was consequently dragged across the steppes where it landed, rolling over itself several times before coming to a stop.